-A. The tax administrator Manager is authorized to prescribe forms and promulgate rules and regulations to aid in the making of returns, the ascertainment, assessment and collection of the marijuana tax and to provide for:

-- 1. A form of report on sales and purchases to be supplied to all vendors; - 2.
-The records that marijuana retailers providing marijuana and marijuana infused products items must keep concerning the tax imposed by this chapter. - Section 2: That this ordinance being necessary for the immediate preservation of the public peace, health and safety, an emergency is declared to exist, and this ordinance takes effect on its passage.
+- A. The tax administrator is authorized to prescribe forms and promulgate rules and regulations to aid in the making of returns, the ascertainment, assessment and collection of the marijuana tax and to provide for: - 1.
+A form of report on sales and purchases to be supplied to all vendors; - 2.
+The records that marijuana retailers providing marijuana items must keep concerning the tax imposed by this chapter. - Section 2: That this ordinance being necessary for the immediate preservation of the public peace, health and safety, an emergency is declared to exist, and this ordinance takes effect on its passage.

-Ordinance adopted by the City Council of the City of Silverton, this 6th day of February 2017.
+Ordinance adopted by the City Council of the City of Silverton, this 3rd day of April 2017.

-Mayor, City of Silverton Rick Lewis
+Mayor City of Silverton